kelvinlegacy/mission23_wiki/The-Creator.md

 ## FAQs of the Creator
 From time to time, when time permits, the Servants of the Creator will take questions from the Discussions area (or other online forum as announced) and present them to the Creator and post His responses here.

+1. What religion should I be?
+     - He doesn’t mind and does not support any particular religion.
+He does not mind if you go to church.
+He doesn’t mind if you never go to church.
+     - He knows that people who regularly go to church are overall peaceful beings.
+Doves.
+     - Recently the Creator made Micah hear “When the Doves Cry” by Prince with new ears.
+“I literally wanted to hold Him.
+I felt so bad for Him.”
+Micah furthers, “He literally had to hear all those thoughts.
+People, my church family, wondering why He was abandoning them.
+When in fact, He was literally right there providing them as much comfort as He could.
+He knows how to do this and it seems cold and different at first but humans always escalate.
+They came intending on leaving no one alive.
+If he stopped the chainsaws they would have went to pocketknives, if He made those disappear they would have gotten the plastic cutlery from the basement where the church ate meals.
+Humans always escalate.”